 - to provide intensive therapeutic support to the young person

-- to assist the care team and others to provide intervention that is informed by attachment and trauma theory, grief and loss theory and child/adolescent development knowledge
+- to assist the therapeutic care team and others to provide intervention that is informed by attachment and trauma theory, grief and loss theory and child/adolescent development knowledge

 - to address therapeutic gaps in the young person’s network with the view to developing and maintaining attachments that will assist the young person in to the future with a long term view across their life span

 - to provide training to other relevant services and stakeholders involved with this client group on:

 - attachment theory